 Criminal diversion of prescription medications and prescriptions in the fourth degree is a class A misdemeanor.

-S 178.15 Criminal diversion of prescription medications and prescriptions in the third degree.
+prescriptions in the third degree.

 A person is guilty of criminal diversion of prescription medications and prescriptions in the third degree when he or she: